orion-rs/orion/README.md

 cargo test
 ```

 Fuzzing is done using [honggfuzz-rs](https://github.com/rust-fuzz/honggfuzz-rs) in [orion-fuzz](https://github.com/orion-rs/orion-fuzz).
-See [orion-fuzz](https://github.com/orion-rs/orion-fuzz) on how to start fuzzing orion.
+See [orion-fuzz](https://github.com/orion-rs/orion-fuzz) on how to start fuzzing Orion.

 Constant-time execution tests can be found at [orion-dudect](https://github.com/orion-rs/orion-dudect) and [orion-sidefuzz](https://github.com/orion-rs/orion-sidefuzz).